Josephus: Antiquities of the Jews

-The next work by Josephus is his 21-volume Antiquities of the Jews, completed during the last year of the reign of the Emperor Flavius Domitian, around 93 or 94 AD.
+The next work by Josephus is his 20-volume Antiquities of the Jews, completed during the 13th year of the reign of the Emperor Flavius Domitian, around AD 93 to 94.
 In expounding Jewish history, law and custom, he is entering into many philosophical debates current in Rome at that time.
 Again he offers an apologia for the antiquity and universal significance of the Jewish people.
 Josephus claims to be writing this history because he "saw that others perverted the truth of those actions in their writings", those writings being the history of the Jews.
 In terms of some of his sources for the project, Josephus says that he drew from and "interpreted out of the Hebrew Scriptures" and that he was an eyewitness to the wars between the Jews and the Romans, which were earlier recounted in Jewish Wars.

 He outlines Jewish history beginning with the creation, as passed down through Jewish historical tradition.
 Abraham taught science to the Egyptians, who, in turn, taught the Greeks.
 Moses set up a senatorial priestly aristocracy, which, like that of Rome, resisted monarchy.
 The great figures of the Tanakh are presented as ideal philosopher-leaders.
 He includes an autobiographical appendix defending his conduct at the end of the war when he cooperated with the Roman forces.

 Louis H. Feldman outlines the difference between calling this work Antiquities of the Jews instead of History of the Jews.
 Although Josephus says that he describes the events contained in Antiquities "in the order of time that belongs to them," Feldman argues that Josephus "aimed to organize [his] material systematically rather than chronologically" and had a scope that "ranged far beyond mere political history to political institutions, religious and private life."

 Life of Flavius Josephus

-An autobiographical text written by Josephus in approximately 94–99 AD – possibly as an appendix to his Antiquities of the Jews (cf. Life 430) – where the author for the most part re-visits the events of the War and his tenure in Galilee as governor and commander, apparently in response to allegations made against him by Justus of Tiberias (cf. Life 336).
+An autobiographical text written by Josephus in approximately AD 94–99 – possibly as an appendix to his Antiquities of the Jews (cf. Life 430) – where the author for the most part re-visits the events of the War and his tenure in Galilee as governor and commander, apparently in response to allegations made against him by Justus of Tiberias (cf. Life 336).